LocPham263/Fashion_recommender/README.md

 |-------|-------|-------|-------|
 |Dual Xeon E5-2678v3|RTX 3060|12GB|32GB|

-It takse roughly 1 hour to finish the running and output an accuracy of 81,3%
+It takse roughly 1 hour to finish the running and output an accuracy of 81,3%.
+Meanwhile, using Google Colab takes nearly 2 hours to complete the running, which is significantly slower.

 # Conclusion <a name="para5"></a>